g1a/history-recall/README.md

 The History Recall commands are all implemented as bash functions defined in a single historyrc file.
 To install, all that you need to do is source this file.
+If you are using the [utiliscripts][3] project, history-recall is installed automatically via the move-in script.
+To use history-recall without running move-in, you can follow the installation instructions below.

 First, clone the project from github:

     cd ~/local
     git clone https://github.com/greg-1-anderson/history-recall